We are here to stay

 We exists for the purpose to facilitate and cultivate a cohesive ecosystem of the local black community to inspire, innovate and connect local areas together.

 Our Network and impact is expanding.
-Due to the increased costs of managing the My Black Colorado Network (Directory), our multimedia content (including our magazine Publications), and our events, we are asking you to partner with us at $10 a month.
-Our members will get exclusive privileges
+Due to the increased costs of managing the My Black Colorado Network (Directory), our multimedia content (including our magazine Publications), and our events, we are asking you to partner with us by buying a print subription of our magazine at $10 a month.

 Over 1200 listings and growing